Joseph Parodi '06

 "I think everyone should learn a language and, if they have the opportunity to, study abroad," he says.
 "Living in another culture can be a valuable experience for every student."

 He wants to make sure he pays these experiences forward.
-Parodi brought a group of his students down to his SBA site in Honduras and plans on bringing another group to Italy in March.
+Parodi brought a group of his students down to his SBA site in Honduras and a group to Spain and Morocco last spring.
+He's taking another group to Costa Rica this coming spring.

 But the most unusual place his travels have taken him is television.
 Parodi appeared on an episode of Jeopardy in 2008.
 "I've watched Jeopardy with my parents since I was four so it was like a lifelong dream being realized," he says.
 "It was the most fun I've ever had in my life."